ajwdewit/pcse/doc/code.rst

        production
     2. WaterbalanceFD which is used for simulation of water-limited production under conditions of freely draining soils
+    3. The `SnowMAUS` for simulation the build-up and melting of the snow cover.
-    3. A multi-layer waterbalance implementing simulations for potential conditions, water-limited free drainage conditions and water-limited groundwater conditions (in case of shallow ground water tables.)
+    4. A multi-layer waterbalance implementing simulations for potential conditions, water-limited free drainage conditions and water-limited groundwater conditions (in case of shallow ground water tables).
+This waterbalance is in a prototype stage and not yet usable, although the source code is available in PCSE.
-    4. The `SnowMAUS` for simulation the build-up and melting of the snow cover.

 .. autoclass:: pcse.soil.WaterbalancePP
     :members:

 .. autoclass:: pcse.soil.WaterbalanceFD
     :members:

+.. autoclass:: pcse.soil.WaterbalanceFD
+    :members:

-.. autoclass:: pcse.soil.snowmaus.SnowMaus
+.. autoclass:: pcse.soil.SnowMAUS
     :members:

 Crop simulation processes